Pinnacle

 Hybrid Publishing

 Hybrid publishing combines elements of traditional and self-publishing.
 Authors share costs with the publisher while maintaining creative control and receiving professional services.
+Virginia options include Mascot Books and Brandylane's Belle Isle Books imprint.

 Pros: